aliustun/CTM_capture_the_moment/docs/Details.md

 - **FreeRTOS** for managing concurrent tasks

 ### Clock Configuration
-Here, in clock configuration HSE, an external clock source is configured and PLL scalers are to to it possible maximum values.
+Here, in the clock configuration, HSE (external oscillator) is enabled and PLL scalers are set to their maximum allowable values.

 ![Clock Configuration](img/clock_conf.png)

 ### Interfaces

 - I2C1 is configured to set Registers of OV7670.
 - SPI5 is configured to drive TFT LCD screen.